 It’s vital to maintain a healthy weight for your pooch.
 Most dogs will NOT require any type of special diet unless they are prone to allergies. (which can be common among this breed)

 This post is based on the assumption that your pooch does not struggle with allergies.
 If they do, then it’s important to choose dog food for Pugs with allergies.
+Read this post for the different types of dog foods to feed a Pug.

 Ingredients To Look For